sympy/sympy/doc/src/explanation/active-deprecations.md

    `Subs.expr_free_symbols`: it added in `expr_free_symbols` of the point but the point is a `Tuple` so nothing was added

-4. it was not used anywhere else in the code base except in the context of differentiating a `Subs` object which suggested that it was not something of general use, this is also confirmed by the fact that,
+4. it was not used anywhere else in the codebase except in the context of differentiating a `Subs` object, which suggested that it was not something of general use, this is also confirmed by the fact that,

 5. it was added without specific tests except for test of the derivatives of